-Classical EDS affects one in 20,000 to 40,000 people.
+Classical EDS affects 1-in-20,000 to 1-in-40,000 people.
 Ellen’s case is severe and has worsened in the past year.
 She is extremely cautious in public, as the slightest touch, bump, squeeze or hug can easily dislodge her joints.
-Since her diagnosis, as the deterioration of connective tissue in her joints has progressed, she has undergone eighteen major surgeries to help her maintain mobility.
-Her pain increases significantly throughout the day, and on bad days her mind becomes foggy.
-With compromised oxygen levels reaching as low as forty-five percent, Ellen relies on a BiPAP SIT (a home respirator) to keep her oxygen levels within a normal range.
+Since her diagnosis, as the deterioration of connective tissue in her joints has progressed, she has undergone 22 major surgeries to help her maintain mobility.
+Her pain increases significantly throughout the day, and on bad days, her mind becomes foggy.
+With compromised oxygen levels reaching as low as 45%, Ellen relies on a BiPAP SIT (i.e., a home respirator) to keep her oxygen levels within a normal range.

 Maggie, Ellen’s black Labrador service dog, is her protector.
 Maggie helps stabilize Ellen so she can stand and walk, and brings her medicine from the refrigerator.
 Just six days after receiving Maggie, Ellen stopped breathing in the middle of the night, and Maggie woke her, saving her life.

-Ellen works as an advocate leader for the American Pain Foundation (APF} and as a state ambassador for the Arthritis Foundation.
+Ellen works as an advocate leader for the U.S. Pain Foundation and as a state ambassador for the Arthritis Foundation.
 Another organization that is particularly close to her heart is the Ehlers-Danlos Syndrome Network CARES Foundation, a group dedicated to creating public awareness and funding research.

 While working with these organizations gives Ellen a sense of purpose, she finds the greatest fulfillment in connecting with other EDS patients.
 She understands the speculation and criticism they experience, and urges them to have hope and courage.
 Ellen is still a compassionate educator.
 She teaches people to be proactive, to be their own best advocate and to find their own answers, believing that if something cannot hurt us, it is worth trying.